NSHipster/articles/2014-03-10-dictionary-services.md

 > But seriously, why are dictionaries called that, anyway?
 Why can't we just settle on `Hash`, like those nice Ruby folks?
 What's that?
 Semantic overlap with hashing functions and cryptographic digests?
 Well, dictionary isn't _that_ bad.
 Anything other than "associative arrays", I reckon.

 Though widely usurped of their "go-to reference" status by the Internet, dictionaries and word lists serve an important role behind the scenes of functionality ranging from spell check, grammar check, and auto-correct to auto-summarization and semantic analysis.
-So, for your reference, here's a look at the ways and means by which computers give meaning to the world through words, in Unix, Mac OS X, and iOS.
+So, for your reference, here's a look at the ways and means by which computers give meaning to the world through words, in Unix, OS X, and iOS.

 * * *

 ## Unix

 Nearly all Unix distributions include a small collection newline-delimited list of words.
-On Mac OS X, these can be found at `/usr/share/dict`:
+On OS X, these can be found at `/usr/share/dict`:

 ~~~
 $ ls /usr/share/dict